The product is made from

 This product fulfills the legislative requirements for Food Contact materials, confirmed by external certification performed by a third party.
 The product is safe for wiping food contact surfaces and may also come occasionally into contact with foodstuffs for a short period of time.

-This product is approved for the EU Ecolabel.
+This product is certified for the EU Ecolabel, Compostable and FSC®.

 Fulfilment of Packaging and Packaging Waste Directive (94/62/EC): Yes

 Date of issue: 2019-08-21

 Revision date: 2020-03-27